 College of the Ozarks is a great decision for students pursuing an Animal Science degree.
 Point Lookout, Missouri supplies a charming small-town setting for college students to grow in.

+Around 4.0% of Hard Work U applicants send their SAT scores, which average around 1,092.
 Get more than 23 on the ACT?
 That's above the standard applicant score, so you should apply.
-College of the Ozarks is known for a low crime rate, among the safest schools in the country.
 Want to know more details on College of the Ozarks' campus?
 Go on a virtual tour.

 Any student who is interested in Animal Science has to take a look at South Dakota State University.
 Brookings, South Dakota promises a stylish small-town setting for college students to grow in.